How to Grow Your Own Food – Best Gardening Growing Guide

 If you’re starting a garden in a tight spot, growing UP means you’ll need less surface space to produce a harvest.
 Vertical gardening can encompass a number of different methods for utilizing the vertical space in your yard.

-Vining plants like cucumbers and peas are a natural for vertical gardening — they want to climb upwards — but there are methods for growing just about any vegetable crop vertically.
+There are methods for growing just about any vegetable crop vertically.
 Hanging baskets, salad towers, and espaliered fruit trees are all ways of planting food for an abundant harvest no matter the size of your garden.

 pear tree branch with large pears on the branch - planting food in an orchard

 Planting food crops doesn’t have to be limited to a seasonal vegetable garden.
-Expand your options and try growing some of your own fruit in the backyard.
+Expand your options and try growing some of your own fruits in the backyard.
 Fruit trees have a lot to offer besides a crop of apples or peaches, though.
 They can be the focal point of your landscape, they provide shade, and the birds will appreciate the habitat.
-The best part?
-Fruit trees in a home orchard will produce a crop every year without fail — and with very little maintenance.

 Grey gloved hand holding a clump of white snail eggs -- a problem to watch for when planting food